pulumi/docs/UnwrapBlog.md

 interface Output<T> { /* ... */ }
 ```

-This complex type can often show up in forms like:
+This complex type can often show up as inputs to all Pulumi objets like so:

 ```ts
 interface VpcInput {